phaustin/quantecon-example/book/docs/parallelization.md

     λ = np.linalg.eigvals(X)
 ```

-Now, let\'s look at the output of the `htop` system monitor
+Now, let's look at the output of the `htop` system monitor
 on our machine while this code is running:

 ```{figure} /_static/lecture_specific/parallelization/htop_parallel_npmat.png